VincentAquila/Business-Solutions/README.txt

 The PDF_merge_alternate_program.py is a longer and probably less 'Pythonic' version, and it requires the user to manually enter the file names in line 14.

+Also included is a pdf splitter program that takes a single, multiple page PDF, and splits it along its page line, into separate, multiple PDF files.

 Python libraries: